ansible/dispatcherd/docs/design_notes.md

 B-->C
 ```

-However, pg_notify is not a true queue, and this drives the design of the dispatcher,
+However, pg_notify is not a true queue, and this drives the design of the dispatcherd,
 having its main process listening for messages and farming the work out to worker subprocesses.

 This helps with pg_notify use, but still doesn't solve all the problems,